martbetz/martbetz.github.io/README.md

 Unless otherwise stated, all content is the copyright (©) of the author and may neither be redistributed nor reproduced (in full or in part) without the author's explicit prior consent.

 The title ("JPEG Junkie"), slogan ("An Affliction of Addiction to Obsessive Observation and the Prevailing Preservation Thereof!") and logo (<img src="/favicon.ico" alt="logo">) are the trademark (™) of the author.

+All content is reflective of style; for example, humorous and/or hyperbolic statements are exclusively intended as such — the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise.